lovepreetmultani/DS_Algo_Coding/README.md

 ## Data Structures and Algorithms
 This repository utilizes various data structures and algorithms to efficiently handle and process data.
-The following data structures and algorithms are implemented:
+The following data structures and algorithms are implemented

 **Array/String**: Used for storing and accessing data in a contiguous block of memory.